ravecalangi/100-days-of-javascript/README.md

 A collection of JavaScript snippets and mini projects for 100 days.

-Each folder has a small project based on problems I run into day to day.
+Each folder contains a small project based on common problems that many people may encounter day to day, and I just try to find ways to solve them by coding.

 ## Progress
 - ✅ Day 1 – Egg Boil Timer